The Benefits of Protein for Menopausal Women

 Recommendations for Protein Intake During Menopause

-Women between the ages 40-60 should aim to consume about 0.8 grams per kilogram (2 pounds) body weight each day — so if you weigh 140 pounds (63 kg), you should include about 50 grams of protein into your daily diet from foods like eggs, nuts, seeds, legumes (beans), fish/seafood (salmon/tuna), poultry & meat (chicken/turkey), yogurt/cottage cheese/cheese (Greek yogurt).
+Women between the ages 40-60 should aim to consume about 2 to 2.4 grams per kilogram of body weight - so if you weigh 140 pounds (63 kg), you should include about 130 to 150 grams of protein into your daily diet from foods like eggs, nuts, seeds, legumes (beans), fish/seafood (salmon/tuna), poultry & meat (chicken/turkey), yogurt/cottage cheese/cheese (Greek yogurt).
 Eating small but frequent meals throughout the day may help increase your overall protein intake without feeling overly full or bloated after eating due to slower digestion due to age-related changes in metabolism & digestion which naturally occur during menopause.
 You may also consider supplementing your diet with high quality protein powders made from plant sources like rice, pea or hemp protein powder.

 Menopause brings many physical and emotional challenges that women must face head on in order to live their best lives through this transition period.
 Increasing your intake of quality proteins can help counteract some of these changes by regulating blood sugar levels and providing building blocks for hormones that fluctuate during menopausal transitions.
 Whether you prefer plant-based sources or animal-derived sources make sure you get enough quality proteins into your diet every day by eating small but frequent meals throughout the day!